CougPhenomics/ImagingPAMProcessing/README.md

 # Phenomics Workflow for Processing Images from Walz Imaging-PAM
 This directory contains the scripts that accompany the manuscript:

-*Dynamic light experiments and semi-automated phenotyping enabled by self-built plant growth racks and simple upgrades to the IMAGING-PAM*
+*Fluctuating light experiments and semi-automated plant phenotyping enabled by self-built growth racks and simple upgrades to the IMAGING-PAM*

 by Dominik Schneider, Laura S. Lopez, Meng Li, Joseph D. Crawford, David M. Savage, and Hans-Henning Kunz

-You can find our preprint here: https://www.biorxiv.org/content/10.1101/795476v1
+~~You can find our preprint here: https://www.biorxiv.org/content/10.1101/795476v1~~

+Now published in Plant Methods, please cite:

+Schneider, D., Lopez, L.S., Li, M. et al. Fluctuating light experiments and semi-automated plant phenotyping enabled by self-built growth racks and simple upgrades to the IMAGING-PAM.
+Plant Methods 15, 156 (2019). https://doi.org/10.1186/s13007-019-0546-1

 These scripts can be used to efficiently process sets of image files from a Walz Imaging-PAM that have been setup in line with the recommendations in our manuscript.